Spacexplorer11/Space_Dodge/README.md

 - If you need help opening a pull request, please follow [this link](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) or watch [this video](https://www.youtube.com/watch?v=nCKdihvneS0).
 >[!Important]
 >All commits need to be **signed & verified**
->This is automatically done when using Github Web
+>This is automatically done when using Github Web/Github Codespaces
 >However, in your editor you may need to do extra steps
 >You can follow this guide for your IDE:
 > - [Pycharm](https://www.jetbrains.com/help/pycharm/2024.3/set-up-GPG-commit-signing.html?Set_up_GPG_commit_signing=&keymap=macOS#enable-commit-signing)